ig3/anki-limitnew/README.md

 This parameter may be set to an integer.

-The workloadLimit is the workload beyond which the new card limit will be reduced.
+If enableTotalLimits is true, this is the total workload beyond which the new card limit will be reduced.
 The total workload is calculated by summing the cards studied and reviews and learning cards scheduled across all decks.

 Recommendation: Set workloadLimit to the number of cards you can study in a couple of hours, or however much time you have available to study each